RunestoneInteractive/runestoneinteractive.github.io/source/directives/activecode.rst

     If present, ``:stdin:`` creates a text area and allows a string to be passed to the program for processing.
     An optional value after the argument defines the default value.

+timelimit
+    ``Integer``.
+Maximum time allowed, in milliseconds, for a program to compile and run.
+    Default is 25 seconds.

 tour_{1,2,3,4,5}
     ``Formatted String``.
 Used for audio tours of the code.